-- (3) Expenses for any prescription drug benefit that is a Preventive Service are not subject to the deductible and will be paid at 100%. - (4) Diabetes Benefits benefits will be payable as follows, even if the items are available without a prescription.
+- (3) Expenses for any prescription drug benefit that is a Preventive Service are not subject to the deductible and will be paid at 100%. - (4) Specialty Drugs: Specialty drugs are prescription medications that require special handling, administration or monitoring.
+All specialty drugs are subject to prior authorization.
+Specialty drugs are only available through a Sav-Rx Specialty Pharmacy and are limited to a maximum of a 30-day supply.